 Talent may be in form of a vocal artist, duo or group, musical and theatrical acts, or other activities that exhibit a talent (hereafter referred to as ”I, me or my”’).

-To enter the competition, submit your audition entries by video file (which must be one of the following file types: avi, mp4, mov, flv, mpeg, mpg, wmv, 3g2, 3gp; and no larger than 300MB) through the Facebook Messenger page accompanied by a completed application form by the Closing Date to be assessed by a panel of judges.
+To enter the competition, submit your audition entries by video file (which must be one of the following file types: avi, mp4, mov, flv, mpeg, mpg, wmv, 3g2, 3gp; and no larger than 300MB).

 Applications made on behalf of a group must have the consent of all members of the group before applying.
 I understand the nature of the competition and in signing this agreement I hereby consent to the recording and use of my contribution to the competition on the terms and conditions herein stated.